 Injured in a Drowsy Driving Accident in Virginia?
 Contact an Experienced Auto Accident Attorney

 Drowsy driving is the cause of thousands of serious and fatal accidents each year, and these types of accidents are more common within the trucking industry.
 If you or someone close to you has been injured in an accident that was caused by a drowsy or fatigued driver, you deserve to be fully compensated.

 Truck accident cases can be especially complicated, because there are numerous regulations that govern the industry and multiple parties that may be at fault.
 For this reason, it is very important to obtain experienced legal counsel as early as possible, so your right to recover maximum compensation can be protected.

-Contact the seasoned truck accident lawyers at Olmstead & Olmstead today to schedule a free consultation and case assessment.
+Contact the seasoned truck accident lawyers at Olmstead & Olmstead today to schedule a initial consultation and case assessment.
 We will thoroughly analyze your case and advise you of your legal rights and options.
 Call us today at 703-361-1555 or message us through our web contact form.
 You may also visit our Manassas, VA office in person at your convenience.